nektos/act/README.md

 - `act --secret-file my.secrets` - load secrets values from `my.secrets` file.
   - secrets file format is the same as `.env` format

+# Vars

+To run `act` with repository variables that are acessible inside the workflow via ${{ vars.VARIABLE }}, you can enter them interactively or load them from a file.
+The following options are available for providing secrets:

+- `act --var VARIABLE=somevalue` - use `somevalue` as the value for `VARIABLE`.
+- `act --var-file my.variables` - load variables values from `my.variables` file.
+  - variables file format is the same as `.env` format

 # Configuration

 You can provide default configuration flags to `act` by either creating a `./.actrc` or a `~/.actrc` file.
 Any flags in the files will be applied before any flags provided directly on the command line.
 For example, a file like below will always use the `nektos/act-environments-ubuntu:18.04` image for the `ubuntu-latest` runner: